SeldonIO/alibi-detect/doc/source/overview/config_files.md

 `````

 The `name` field should always be the name of the detector, for example `KSDrift` or `SpotTheDiffDrift`.
-The following fields are the args/kwargs to pass to the detector (see the {mod}`alibi_detect.cd` docs
+The remaining fields are the args/kwargs to pass to the detector (see the {mod}`alibi_detect.cd` docs
 for a full list of permissible args/kwargs for each detector).
 All config fields
 follow this convention, however as discussed in [Specifying artefacts](complex_fields), some fields can be
 more complex than others.